yanyan0327en/simply_versioned/SoftwareUpdate.txt

-Add model.eval() in TensorBoad graph visualization to avoid BN stats changes (#8629)
+Add https://youtu.be/YDXKa1EljmU and https://youtu.be/5BO0Il_YYAg to Docs (#8958)